oehmiche/manifoldcf-jobs-timeline/README.md

 This jQuery Plugin provides an easy way to create an overview of all scheduled jobs of a [ManifoldCF](https://manifoldcf.apache.org/en_US/index.html) using the already existing [simpleTime jQuery Plugin](https://github.com/eScienceCenter/simpleTimeline) from [eScience-Center](https://github.com/eScienceCenter).

-The ManifoldCF UI does not provide an aggregated view of all jobs configured. - For this you have to select each job an check the scheduling tab:
+The ManifoldCF UI does not provide an aggregated view of all jobs configured. - For this you have to select each job and check the scheduling tab:

 <img src="screenshots/screenshot-manifoldcf-ui.png" alt="ManifoldCF UI" width="600">